dgaydukov/cert-aws/sa/files/sa.md

 * you can whitelist IP address so GuardDuty doesn't generate findings for this IP (in case you are sure that this IP is trusted)
 * threat list - list of malicious IP & GuardDuty will generate findings based on this list
 * you may have only 1 uploaded trusted IP list & threat list per account (in case of org - only master account can mange these 2 lists)
+Suppression rule:
+* you can add such rule with existing filter or create new filter so GuardDuty will mark such finding as archive
+* such findings won't go to s3/CloudWatch & stayed in GuardDuty for 90 days
+* you can use `aws guardduty list-findings --finding-criteria service.archived=true` (by default all findings would be retreived)
+* in multi-account system only admin can create suppression rule
+* use case:
+    * Recon:EC2/Portscan - in case your ec2 using vulnerability assessment application
+    * UnauthorizedAccess:EC2/SSHBruteForce - in case ec2 is bastion host (cause it expected that bastion host constantly accessed with ssh)
+Managing multiple accounts:
+* you can manage multiple accounts with GuardDuty from single admin account
+* you can use either:
+    * org - use org master account to register GuardDuty as admin account
+    * invite independent account to be managed under admin account by GuardDuty
+* once you activate GuardDuty admin account - you can manage GuardDuty from single place

 ###### Security Hub
 SH - provides comprehensive view of security state within aws account and your compliance with security best practices.
 To use it you have to first enable it from aws console/cli (note you have to enable config first).